A brief guide to probate

 Probate is a term that is used in several different ways, sometimes referred to as ‘administering the estate’, below is A brief guide to probate explaining the probate process.

-If the person who has died leaves a valid will, then the executor must apply for a ‘Grant of Probate’ from the courts.
+If the person who has died leaves a valid will, then the executor may need to apply for a ‘Grant of Probate’ from the courts, depending on the assets they owned and their value.
 The grant is a legal document that verifies that the executor has the authority to deal with any property, money or possessions left by the deceased.

 If the person who died has not left a will, a close relative can apply to the section of the court known as the Probate Registry, for a ‘Grant of Letters Administration’.
 If the grant is given, the applicant becomes an Administrator of the Estate.
 Similarly to the Grant of Probate, the Grant of Letters Administration is a legal document, confirming the administrator’s authority to deal with the deceased persons assets.